-The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.
+The Winter Term International Travel Grant Program provides funding to Harvard Law School J.D. and LL.M. students to pursue independent clinical or research/writing projects abroad during Winter Term.

 Please note that HLS students may not take courses at a foreign law school as a way of earning credit for Winter Term.